sudoariel/AOSP-Tools/README.md

 ```

 ## snap_screen
 This is a tool to take screenshots from Android Emulator in an easy way using the terminal.
 The screenshots are saved automatically with a custom name or you can set the output filename as you prefer.
-Before installing this tool, it's necessary to have the previous alias added in your `.bashrc` file. <br>
+Before installing this tool, it's necessary to have the previous alias added in your `.bashrc` file in case you don't have ADB installed and want to use the one from AOSP build. <br>
 #### [Get snap_screen](https://github.com/sudoariel/AOSP-Tools/tree/main/snap_screen)